Old Dominion Monarchs men's basketball

-The Old Dominion Monarchs men’s basketball team represents Old Dominion University in Norfolk, Virginia, United States in NCAA Division I men's competition.
+The Old Dominion Monarchs men's basketball team represents Old Dominion University in Norfolk, Virginia, United States in NCAA Division I men's competition.
 The school's team currently competes in the Sun Belt Conference.

 They were the Division II national champions in 1975, champions of the inaugural CollegeInsider.com Postseason Tournament in 2009, and champions of the inaugural Vegas 16 in 2016.
 The team last played in the Division I NCAA tournament in 2019.
-The Monarchs are currently coached by Jeff Jones.
+The Monarchs are currently coached by Mike Jones.

 History

 Old Dominion University has enjoyed an impressive basketball tradition.
 Since fielding its first team in 1930, Old Dominion has won 1,240 games in 81 years, a winning percentage of .591.
 Founded in 1930 as the Norfolk Division of the College of William and Mary, the institution gained independence in 1962 and became Old Dominion College.
 In 1969, University status was granted and the name was changed to Old Dominion University.
 The Monarchs have been selected for postseason play 20 times since moving up to Division I in 1976–77, eight by the NCAA and ten by the NIT.
 Twenty-two players have been accorded All-American honors since 1958, including first team selections Wilson Washington (1975–76), Joel Copeland (1973–74) and Dave Twardzik (1972–73).